-Note 5 RETIREMENT PLAN
+Note 4 RETIREMENT PLAN

 The Organization is the sponsor of a 401(k) retirement plan.
 The Plan allows for a discretionary match for eligible employees, which vests over two years of service.
 Employees may make additional pre-tax contributions through payroll deductions.
-The organization currently matches up to 4% of gross salaries for employees.
-Total plan expense for the years ended for the years June 30, 2022 and 2021 was \$53,228 and \$41,034, respectively.
+The Organization currently matches up to 4% of gross salaries for employees.
+Total plan expense for the years ended for the years June 30, 2023 and 2022 was \$65,077 and \$53,228, respectively.

-Note 6 RELATED ORGANIZATIONS
+Note 5 RELATED ORGANIZATIONS

 The Organization has a resource allocation agreement with CMVC.
 In this agreement, both organizations share certain resources, including office space, maintenance and personnel.
 Those items are allocated on a pro-rata basis of hours worked in support of each entity.
-As part of this agreement, in 2022 and 2021 the Organization reimbursed CMVC for office space and maintenance expense of approximately \$218,000 and \$152,000, respectively.
-Additionally in 2022 and 2021, the Organization was reimbursed from CMVC for personnel expense of approximately \$172,000 and \$200,000, respectively.
+As part of this agreement, in 2023 and 2022 the Organization reimbursed CMVC for office space, accounting and payroll fees, IT support, and other miscellaneous expenses of approximately \$188,000 and \$218,000, respectively.
+Additionally in 2023 and 2022, the Organization was reimbursed from the other related organizations for personnel expense of approximately \$284,500 and \$172,000, respectively.

-During 2022 and 2021, the Organization received grants from CMVC of \$600,000 and \$175,191, respectively.
-In 2021, the Organization made grants to CMVC of \$102,000.
+During 2023 and 2022, the Organization received grants from CMVC of \$750,000 and \$600,000, respectively.